Geoffrey Chaucer is known as the “Father of English Literature”. He lived during the late 14th

 serious literature, but Chaucer broke with convention and wrote his major works

-in English, specifically
+in English, specifically the East

-making them accessible
+Midlands dialect, making them accessible

 to a wider audience.
 His use of English helped establish the language’s